shreymukh2020/Chatbot-Groq-ChromaDB-LLAMA-3.0/README.md

-# 📚 LLAMA 3.0 Multidoc Chatbot with ChromaDB and GROQ 🤖
+# 📚 LLAMA 3.0 Multidoc RAG Chatbot with ChromaDB and GROQ 🤖

 ## 💬 Overview